stanley-lapinski/COVID-19-Tracker/README.md

 1. Download zip package from the repository
 2. Unpack it on your computer
 3. Use your favorite IDE to run Spring App
-4. Open any browser and go to "localhost:xxxx", where "xxxx" is the free port on which application was run (most likely it will be on port 8080)
+4. Open any browser and go to "localhost:xxxx/home", where "xxxx" is the free port on which application was run (most likely it will be on port 8080)

 **What does this application do?**